e271828e/Flight.jl/prototypes/kernel/NOTES.md

   is not, it answers no by the ordinary box test and leaves the sim `built`.
-- **The setup diagnostic collects, in three observable stages.** A bounds key-set mismatch, an `Int` guess field and an unresolvable selector come back as one `TrimProblemInvalid` naming all three, the read set's own `ReadResolution` line kept verbatim inside it; an inverted box (`lower` above `upper` on one decision) is collected there too, with both values named, because no projection can honor it, and so is a non-positive tolerance — zero and negative in one problem come back as one throw naming both, the
+- **The setup diagnostic collects, in three observable stages.** A bounds key-set mismatch, an `Int` guess field and an unresolvable selector come back as one `TrimProblemInvalid` naming all three, the read set's own line kept verbatim inside it, carrying no kind of its own; an inverted box (`lower` above `upper` on one decision) is collected there too, with both values named, because no projection can honor it, and so is a non-positive tolerance — zero and negative in one problem come back as one throw naming both, the